 165. Other additives.
-Salts of calcium (Ca) and magnesium (Mg), acidic compounds (e.g. FeCl3, Ca(NO3)2) and super-phosphate have been shown to lower NH3 emission, but the quantities required are too large to be practically feasible.
+Salts of calcium (Ca) and magnesium (Mg), acidic compounds (e.g. FeCl3, Ca(NO3)2) and super-phosphate have been shown to lower NH3 emission, but (with the exception outlined in paragraph 164) the quantities required are generally too large to be practically feasible.
 Absorbent materials such as peat or zeolites have also been used.
 There is also a range of commercially available additives, but in general these have not been independently tested.